 Many studies are going on to look into treatments which may help to prevent dementia.
-These include certain blood pressure medicines, omega-3 fatty acids, brain training exercises as well as the strategies discussed above.
+These include certain blood pressure medicines, omega-3 fatty acids, and brain training exercises, as well as the strategies discussed above.
 However, there is not yet convincing evidence available for any of these.

 Further research is ongoing to try to find other ways of preventing dementia.

 Further reading and references

 Dementia; NICE CKS, August 2016 (UK access only)

 Dementia Fact Sheet; World Health Organization (WHO), April 2016

 Donepezil, galantamine, rivastigmine and memantine for the treatment of Alzheimer's disease; NICE Technology Appraisal Guidance, March 2011